 Vaping, eCigarettes and COPD

 Recent reports of severe and even fatal lung injury after using electronic cigarettes (e-cigarettes) is of concern.
-This brief was written to help the COPD community better understand the harms and benefits of e-cigarettes, vaping and similar devices.
-The COPD Foundation’s Medical and Scientific Advisory Committee (MASAC) looked at the available data to write this report for the COPD Foundation community.
+It is important for the COPD community to better understand the dangers of e-cigarettes, vaping pens, and similar devices.
+The COPD Foundation's Medical and Scientific Advisory Committee (MASAC) looked at the available data to write this report for the COPD Foundation community.
 New information is arriving daily and may change our current suggestions.

 E-cigarettes are sometimes called "e-cigs", "vapes", "e-hookahs", "vape pens", and "electronic nicotine delivery systems" (ENDS).
-Using these may be called "Vaping", "Juuling" or "Dabbing".
-Each of these devices is different and may have different risks for each person with COPD.
+The use of these devices is called "vaping", “juuling", or "dabbing".
+Each of these devices works differently and may have different risks for each person with COPD.

-The devices use a small container or pod filled with liquid or "juice".
+These devices use a small container or pod filled with liquid or "juice."
 Nicotine, THC and CBD (the active parts of marijuana), flavors, glycerol or ethylene glycol (also used in antifreeze), and other things are added to the liquid or juice.
-None of these are reviewed or approved by the government.
 The pods and the juice may be:

 - made at home